Peakboard/peakboard.github.io/content/_administration/PB 2.x Box/en-restart-with-powershell.md

 * Now connect the Peakboard Box.
 ```
-> Enter-PSSession -ComputerName <IP address of the box> -Credential pbadmin
+> Enter-PSSession -ComputerName <IP address of the Peakboard Box> -Credential pbadmin
 ```
 * Restart the Peakboard Box.
 ```
-> restart-Computer <IP address of the box> -force
+> restart-Computer <IP address of the Peakboard Box> -force
 ```